vipasyan/Master-thesis-3D-reconstruction/README.md

 ### Citation

-If you find this repo helpful, please site below paper.
+If you find this repo helpful, please cite below paper.

 ```bash
   @misc{mildenhall2020nerf,